-After 35 days, the longest federal government shutdown in United States history is temporarily over, but its impacts on Binghamton University’s campus remain.
+After 35 days, the longest federal government shutdown in United States history is over, but its impacts on Binghamton University’s campus remain.

 The shutdown, which began in December after Congress and President Donald Trump failed to come to an agreement on border security spending, shuttered multiple federal agencies, including the National Science Foundation (NSF), the National Institute of Standards and Technology and the Environmental Protection Agency, all of which regulate and fund research at BU.
 Although the agencies have reopened, they face a significant backlog of emails, grant applications and approved funding that needs to be sent out to colleges and universities across the country.

 According to Bahgat Sammakia, vice president of research at BU, it could take months for research funding and grants to start being processed on schedule again.